 To this day, Berlin art scene continues to flourish, and at the 14th edition of the Berliner Liste coming in September 2017, we embrace and encourage cultural richness and variety.

 Did you know: Opening hours of most galleries in Berlin are adjusted to busy people over 30 years old who work, as well as students and their schedules

-We are also excited to offer young galleries in Germany the chance to exhibit publicly by providing booth prices below the market average.
-This one of a kind opportunity is something you shouldn’t miss!
-Expensive booth prices are one of the main obstacles when it comes to young exhibitors and galleries and this is the main reason why the Berliner Liste wants to provide this exceptionally affordable service.
-Our visitors value the mix between known creators and upcoming talents and we are giving our best to organize our space efficiently so that there is enough space for both seasoned, experienced galleries as well as new ones and their work.
-Various art enthusiasts and collectors will come to the Berliner Liste 2016 eager to discover a whole new realm of contemporary art, take original pieces or start a collection.
-Our above-average marketing budget ensures that truffle hunters amongst the art lovers do visit the fair and our exhibitors consistently report good sales and successful new contacts, including both visitors and collectors.
+We are also excited to offer young galleries and artists in Germany the chance to exhibit publicly by providing booth prices below the market average.
+This one of a kind opportunity is not to be missed!
+Expensive booth prices are one of the main obstacles for young exhibitors and galleries wishing to show their art.
+This is also the main reason why Berliner Liste provides this exceptionally affordable service.
+Our visitors value the combination of known creators and upcoming talents and we are giving our best to organize our floor efficiently so that there is enough space for both seasoned, experienced galleries, and the new partakers in the art market.
+Art enthusiasts and collectors can discover a whole new realm of contemporary art at Berliner Liste 2017, purchase original pieces at affordable prices and either start or enrich their collections.
+Our above-average marketing budget ensures that “truffle hunters” amongst the art lovers do visit the fair and our exhibitors consistently report good sales and successful new contacts, including both visitors and collectors.

-Before you join us at the Gallery Section of Berliner Liste, curated by Dr. Peter Funken, you should visit the wonderful and surprising world of Berlin art galleries!
+Before you visit us at the Contemporary Fine Art Section of Berliner Liste, you should also discover the exciting and rich world of Berlin art galleries and museums!